Approximations and modifications of celestial dynamics tested on the three-body system: PM approximation of far-away interactions in the three-body system

 The TBS system can be used to illustrate the destabilization of a celestial system by the PM approximation, and PM is easily implemented in TBS (see Appendix).
 PM primarily affects objects at distances in the outer edge of a celestial system and in the TBS system object no. 2.
 Figure 2 shows the distances $r_{12}(t), r_{13}(t),$ and $r_{23}(t)$ for the regular orbits without PM, shown in Figure 1.
 With green and bue is $ r_{12}(t), r_{13}(t)$, respectively, and $ r_{23}(t)$ is in red.
 The effect of a PM approximation on the regular dynamics of the TBS system, shown in Figure 1, is obtained for a far-away distance $r_0=500000$ between two objects.
 The far-away distance is $r_0=500000$, marked by a solid line in Figure 2, and the thin solid lines are $r_0=500000 \pm l_{grid}$ with $l_{grid}=10000$.
 This PM choice affects the far-away object, No. 2's regular dynamics by changing the direction primarily, and a percent change in the distance on average.
 However, it is sufficient to disrupt the system's stability.

-Figure 3 and Figure 4 illustrate the effect of the PM approximation with $r_0=500000$ and $l_{grid}=10000$.
-Figure 3 shows the PM effect for the first $10^7$ time steps (the color of the orbits is the same as in Figure 1).
+Figure 3a and Figure 3b illustrate the effect of the PM approximation with $r_0=500000$ and $l_{grid}=10000$.
+Figure 3a shows the PM effect for the first $10^7$ time steps (the color of the orbits is the same as in Figure 1).
 The PM affects primarily object No. 2's regular dynamics (in blue), and the effect on object No. 1 (in green) and the heavy object No. 3 (in red) is not visible in the figures.
-Object No. 2 begins to perform ``revolving orbits'' by being exposed to the PM, and it is released from its regular dynamics after 1.49899436$\times 10^8$ time steps (Figure 4).
-The PM effect was tested for many other choices of $r_0$ and $l_{grid}$, and for other TBS systems.
-The destabilizing decreases with increasing $r_0$ and decreasing grid length $l_{grid}$.
-But even a small change of focus for the distance $r_{12}$ and $r_{13}$, and direction of the forces $\textbf{f}_{12}(t)$ and $\textbf{f}_{23}(t)$ are sufficient to destroy object No's regular dynamics, as illustrated in Figure 4.
+Object No. 2 begins to perform ``revolving orbits'' by being exposed to the PM, and it is released from its regular dynamics after 1.49899436$\times 10^8$ time steps (Figure 3b).